 In a previous entry, we discussed the potential of using VR technologies for journalistic purposes.
 In this post, we will both examplify and abstract the underlying principles of this theme.
-We will start with a philosophical introduction to the concept of “The Experience Machine”, before presenting and discussing four new VR Journalism prototypes developed during a course at the University of Bergen, Norway.
+We will start with a philosophical introduction to the concept of “The Experience Machine”, before we relate this to Virtual Reality.

 The Evil Deceiver